 - A number of syntactical notations for variables are supported that provide access to:

-- the current value of a variable (may be modified by a previous job),
+- the current value of a variable (may have been modified by a previous job),

 - the value that was returned by a specific JS7 - Job Instruction,